GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/mdf.rst

    :scale: 100 %
    :align: center

-Notice how the third from last gap and the next are a y-interval of only 3 pixels while the previous ones 6 to 11 pixel wide.
+Notice how the third from last gap and the next one have a y-interval of only 3 pixels while the previous ones 6 to 11 pixel wide.
 That's a sign.
 Also, if you display non-extracted image and compare those gaps with the gaps on the image, you will see that gaps after the missing fiber do not match.